RHSecurityCompliance/contest/docs/WAIVERS.md

     rhel < 9 and oscap < '1.3.6'
 ```

-When a new failing result is to be reported, the sections are evaluated
-sequentially, in order, **from the top**.

-Within each section:
-If at least one of the consecutive regular expressions matches the result name,
-the python expression is evaluated.
-If that expression also returns `True`, the result is considered waived and
-the traversal stops for that one result (no further sections are tried).

-If either the regular expressions don't match, or the python expression returns
-False, the section is skipped and a next one is considered.

-If none of the sections match, no waiving happens and the result remains
-unchanged.

 ## Regular expressions

 The regexps use a pythonic syntax, and are matched using `re.fullmatch()`,